Orama-Interactive/Pixelorama-Docs/docs/user_manual/shading.md

 :::

 ## Color Replace
-This mode is pretty much self explainatory.
+This mode is pretty much self explanatory.
 The user selects an array of colors by first selecting a color on the palette and then specifying the number of colors to pick after it through the `Colors right` slider.
 When shading, if a color is present in the chosen array of colors, it then gets replaced by the next (or previous) color in the array, depending on your current lighten/darken mode.

 ![Color replace mode properties](../../static/img/shading_cr.png)
 ##### Properties of the Color replace shading mode.